-Sort Orde r Mode of Outreac h Target of Outreac h Summary of response/attendanc e Summary of comments receive d Summary of comment s not accepted and reasons URL (If applicable) 1 Public Hearing Minorities Non-English Speaking - Specify other language: Spanish Persons with disabilities Non- targeted/broad community Residents of Public and Assisted Housing Public Hearing occurred on February 21, 2023; Multiple persons attended the public hearing 1st Public Hearing- no written comment and no verbal comment was received.
-All comments accepted NA
+Sort Ord er Mode of Outrea ch Target of Outrea ch Summary of response/attenda Summary of comments receiv Summary of comme nts not accepted URL (If applicable) ch Minorities Non-English Speaking - Specify other language: Spanish Persons with disabilities Non- targeted/broad community Residents of I • NA Public and Assisted Housing

-Sort Orde r Mode of Outreac h Target of Outreac h Summary of response/attendanc e Summary of comments receive d Summary of comment s not accepted and reasons URL (If applicable) 2 Newspaper Ad Non- targeted/broad community Advertisement for the public hearing notice and the 30-day public comment period was published in the Vida newspaper in English and Spanish on December 8, 2023 and January 12, 2023; English and Spanish versions of Notices were broadcasted on Public Channel 10/35, Public Notices regarding Public Hearings sent out to Oxnard Residents, 60 notices mailed out and emailed, and Notices were posted on the City of Oxnard website both in Spanish and English.
-No comments were received No comments were received NA
+A.I 11: 1.5

+Advertisement for

+the public hearing

+notice and the 30-

+day public

+comment period

+was published in

+the Vida

+newspaper in

+English and

+Spanish on

+December 8, 2023

+and January 12,

+Non- 2023; English and No comments No comments were

+2 Newspaper Ad targeted/broad Spanish versions of were received received NA

+community Notices were

+broadcasted on

+Public Channel

+10/35, Public

+Notices regarding

+Public Hearings

+sent out to Oxnard

+Residents, 60

+notices mailed out

+and emailed, and

+, Notices were

+posted on the City

+of Oxnard website

+Sort Ord er Mode of Outrea ch Target of Outrea ch Summary of response/attenda Summary of comments receiv Summary of comme nts not accepted URL (If applicable)

+nce ed and reasons

+both in Spanish

+and English.

-Sort Orde r Mode of Outreac h Target of Outreac h Summary of response/attendanc e Summary of comments receive d Summary of comment s not accepted and reasons URL (If applicable) 3 Community Meetings Minorities Non-English Speaking - Specify other language: Spanish Persons with disabilities Non- targeted/broad community Residents of Public and Assisted Housing Interested parties/applicatio n for grant funds 2 people attended the community meeting.
-The community meetings were located at the Oxnard Public Library on 1/19/23, South Oxnard Center on 1/26/23, Community Room at Terraza De Las Cortes on 2/2/23 and a virtual meeting on 2/8/23.
-Comments were City needs domestic violence- shelter and undocumented clients-indigenous shelters, housing supportive services.
+3 Community Meetings Minorities Non-English Speaking - Specify other language: Spanish Persons with disabilities Non- targeted/broad community Residents of Public and Assisted Housing 2 people attended the community meeting.
+The community meetings were located at the Oxnard Public Library on 1/19/23, South Oxnard Center 1/26/23, Community Room at Terraza De Las Cortes on 2/2/23 and a virtual meeting on 2/8/23.
+Comments were City needs domestic violence- shelter and undocumented clients- indigenous shelter, housing supportive services.
 Homeless and Affordable Housing projects such as Homeless Engagement.
 Homeless encampment at Saviers & Channel Islands Blvd- South Oxnard.
 Install a bike path to Bubbling Springs follow railroad.
-All comments accepted NA
+All comments accepted NA --- -------------------- -- --- -- ----------------------- ----

-Sort Orde r Mode of Outreac h Target of Outreac h Summary of response/attendanc e Summary of comments receive d Summary of comment s not accepted and reasons URL (If applicable) 4 Resident Survey Minorities Non-English Speaking - Specify other language: Spanish Persons with disabilities Non- targeted/broad community 9 people submitted Resident surveys to provide needs in the community.
-Survey provided in English & Spanish.
-Comments were youth programming from the city and parks; Affordable Housing and homeless services with counseling; Homeless encampments need to be cleaned up and help those access rehabilitation services; and Marina West Park playground needs to be updated with new playground equipment.
-All comments accepted NA
+4 Resident Survey Minorities Non-English Speaking - Specify other language: Spanish Persons with disabilities Non- targeted/broad community 16 people submitted Resident surveys to provide needs in the community.
+Survey provided in English & Spanish Comments were youth programming from the city and parks; Affordable Housing and homeless services with counseling; Homeless encampments need to be cleaned up and help those access rehabilitation services; and Marina West Park playground needs to be updated with new playground equipment; Beach patrol, animal control patrol, code compliance re: fence height, barricades All comments accepted NA --- ----------------- -- -- --- ----------------------- ----